lox/pheasant/manual.md

 ===============

-Pheasant is an object relational mapper designed from the ground up to be simple, fast and do things 'the php way'.
-Pheasant isn\'t a database abstraction layer, and only works with MySQL.
+Pheasant is an object relational mapper designed from the ground up to be simple, fast and to take advantage of features available in MySQL 5+ and PHP 5.3.
+Pheasant doesn't aim to abstract the writing of queries, merely to speed up common use-cases and provide structure for binding domain objects to relational data.

 Requirements
 ------------